Harmful Negative Effects Of Stress And Trauma

 Stress happens when you experience physical or emotional tension.
-Stress can occur from any thought or event that causes feelings of frustration, nervousness, or anger.
+Stress can occur from any thought or event that causes frustration, nervousness, or anger.
 Stress in the right amount can save lives, but too much stress kills.

 Your body’s stress response is perfectly normal and critical for your survival.
 If someone is chasing you with a knife, your body’s reaction can be the difference between life and death.

 The hormones released by the body at the time of stress prepare the body to run away or fight as: